 The next thing he knew he was living on the streets,

-Attending AA meetings he felt he had lived in total defeat.
+Attending AA meetings he felt he was in total defeat.

 Holding up signs “I will work for food”,